22 FAQs about homeworking and the law

 Read more about employment status on the HMRC website.

-14. Who is responsible for the health and safety of employees who work from home?
+14. Who is responsible for the health and safety of home workers?

 You are.
 All the normal health and safety legislation (including the Health and Safety at Work Act 1974, the Display Screen Equipment Regulations, and the Provision and Use of Work Equipment Regulations) continue to apply, and you have the usual duty of care to your home-based employees.

-15. Do we have to have health and safety inspections?
+15. Do we have to have health and safety inspections for home workers?

 You need to be able to show that you have discharged your duty of care.
 If possible, it is good practice to get your health and safety officer (or a manager trained in health and safety) to make an initial inspection, and at regular intervals thereafter to get your home-based employees to complete self-assessment forms which are reviewed by your health and safety officer, or by a manager trained in health and safety.

-16. Are home workers entitled to sick pay, like other employees?
+16. Are home workers entitled to sick pay?

 Yes.
 Apart from the change in their place of work, their terms and conditions will, in most cases, remain the same.

-17. How do we ensure that employees who work from home do not do in excess of 48 hours a week?
+17. How do we ensure home workers do not work in excess of 48 hours a week?

-You should at the least get them to do time sheets - which are checked - and look out for obvious signs of an inability to switch off (such as emails sent out in the middle of the night).
+Consider using time-tracking software and apps to monitor working time.
+At the very least get them to do time sheets - which are checked - and look out for obvious signs of an inability to switch off (such as emails sent out in the middle of the night).
 Alternatively, you may wish to agree with the employee that the 48-hour limit does not apply (although you may then have to keep more extensive records of working time, and ensure that no employee exceeds 65 hours a week).

 Yes, although it will be difficult for you to manage this, other than by relying on time sheets.
 You should make sure they know that they are entitled to such breaks; after that you will have to rely on them.